 The situation in Ukraine is developing rapidly and we are now seeing the fastest growing level of displacement in Europe since World War II.
 Families are fleeing their homes, seeking safety in surrounding countries such as Poland and Moldova, as well as sheltering within Ukraine.

 The numbers are dramatic.
-Five million people have now fled Ukraine to other countries.
-A further 13 million people inside Ukraine are predicted to need relief and protection.
+7 million people have now fled Ukraine to other countries.
+15 million people are predicted to need relief and protection.

 UNHCR has been working in Ukraine since 1994 – and running an emergency operation since the start of the crisis in 2014 – providing critical relief items and shelter to people forced to flee.
 In this current crisis we are working alongside local authorities, partners and community organizations in Ukraine and neighbouring countries to scale up our assistance as needed.
 Three million people were already facing humanitarian need in Ukraine, before this crisis erupted, including 850,000 internally displaced Ukrainians and 5,000 refugees from other countries.

 What is UNHCR doing?

 UNHCR, is working with the authorities, other UN agencies, IDP community groups and partners to provide humanitarian assistance wherever possible.
 Core relief items such as mattresses, blankets, plastic sheets, containers for water, cooking utensils and hygiene kits are being distributed.
 Emergency shelter kits are being provided to help protect homes in need of repair.
 Cash assistance is also being provided to support in providing shelter to those who need it the most.